Definition of iron deficiency

-There are two ways to increase the absorption of non-heme iron by the body.
+There are two ways to increase your body's absorption of non-heme iron.
 The first is to combine a source of non-heme iron with a source of vitamin C, which is mainly found in vegetables and fruits.
 For example, you can drizzle spinach with a squeeze of lemon juice or serve a pasta salad with tomatoes.
 The second way to increase the absorption of non-heme iron is by combining it with animal proteins.
 For example, you can combine red beans and minced meat in a chili.

 Daily iron requirements in adults

 Men and women aged 51 and over

 Heme iron is found in foods of animal origin such as:

 - Meat (e.g. beef, pork, lamb)